 The WHI has been at the forefront in advocating for virtual care whenever possible.
 The staff also is championing telephone triage and virtual visits for respiratory symptoms.
 In-person visits continue for some pregnant patients based on their medical and obstetric history and their need for closer surveillance.

-We’re going to keep working toward preventing any form of transmission because the disease is still evolving.
 Pregnant patients are considered high-risk for influenza and other respiratory infections — including COVID-19.
-Pregnant patients should be encouraged to get the influenza vaccine, and to practice hand hygiene, cough etiquette and social distancing.
+They are encouraged to get the influenza vaccine, and to practice hand hygiene, cough etiquette and social distancing.

 In the CDC report,1 symptomatic nonpregnant women with COVID-19 reported higher frequencies of headache, muscle aches, fever, chills and diarrhea than symptomatic pregnant women with the virus.
 The severity of some symptoms appears to be higher in pregnant women with COVID-19 than in the nonpregnant cohort, as 31.5% of pregnant women with the virus were hospitalized compared with 5.8% of nonpregnant women.

 “Management of pregnant women with COVID-19 is complex, as they have increased risk of complications, such as ICU admission and intubation, in part due to physiologic, anatomic and immunologic changes in pregnancy,” says Oluwatosin Goje, MD, an Ob/Gyn and fellowship-trained reproductive infectious diseases specialist.
 “This is in line with our experience in prior public health crises, like the 2009 H1N1 influenza virus pandemic and the Zika virus outbreak.”